-vi/vim FAQ: Can you share some example "vi delete" commands?
+vi/vim editor FAQ: Can you share some example vi/vim delete commands?

-The vi editor can be just a little difficult to get started with, so I thought I'd share some more vi commands here today, specifically some commands about how to delete text in vi/vim.
+The vim editor can be just a little difficult to get started with, so I thought I’d share some more vim commands here today, specifically some commands about how to delete text in vi/vim. (vim is the modern version of the older vi.)

-A lot of times all people need is a quick reference, so I'll start with a reference of vi/vim delete commands:
+A lot of times all people need is a quick reference, so I’ll start with a quick reference of vim delete commands.
+In the initial examples, the keystroke/command is shown on the left, and what it does is shown on the right:

-If those don't make sense on their own, the next sections will provide a brief description of each vi delete command.
+If those commands don’t make sense on their own, the next sections will provide a brief description of each vim delete command.

-When you're in command mode in the vi editor (just hit the [Esc] key and you'll be there), and you want to delete the character at the current cursor position, just use the vi delete character command -- the lowercase letter 'x' -- like this:
+When you’re in “command mode” in the vim editor (just hit the [Esc] key and you’ll be there) and you want to delete the character at the current cursor position, just use the vim delete character command -- the lowercase letter x -- like this:

 x

-As mentioned, that deletes the character at your current cursor position.
-If you want to delete ten characters you can press the letter 'x' ten times, or you can use this command instead:
+That command deletes the character at your current cursor position.
+If instead you want to delete ten characters, you can press the letter x ten times, or you can use this command instead:

 10x